-Over the years, a total of 50 Formula One drivers have tragically lost their lives while participating in the sport.
+Over the years, a total of over 50 Formula One drivers have tragically lost their lives while participating in the sport.
 Thanks to significant advancements in safety, the frequency of fatal accidents has decreased substantially.
 Marussia driver Jules Bianchi is the most recent Formula One driver to die as a result of an accident.

 What to know